• About

 4. The scholarship is to be used in a way approved by the Trust and must have application to microbiology or immunology in relation to medicine.
 Examples include attendance at an appropriate meeting, seeding funding for a research proposal, or to supplement the successful applicant’s stipend.
 Other uses may apply.

-6. Applicants are to ensure that if applying for Conference/Meeting travel that they are in fact available to travel during the dates applied for.
+6. Applicants are to ensure that if applying for conference/meeting travel they are available to travel during the relevant dates.

-Application for this scholarship should be made directly to Chairman of the Trust, Office of the Dunedin Basic Medical Sciences Course Trust,
+Application for this scholarship should be made directly to Chairman of the Trust, Email: bse.course@otago.ac.nz